fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 your file and the amount of memory you have available on your system, it might not be possible to load the dataset this way.
-If you _can_ load the dataset in memory queries will run faster because the data will readily accessible to the query engine.
+If you _can_ load the dataset in memory queries will run faster because the data will be readily accessible to the query engine.

 In this post, we will explore how to convert a large CSV file to the Apache Parquet format using the Single file and the Dataset APIs with